Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond

-A proper sublattice $\calS$ of a lattice $\calL$ is said to be {\em maximal} if for every $x\in\calL\setminus\calS$, the sublattice generated by $\calS\cup \{ x\}$ is all of $\calL$.
-Maximal sublattices of finite distributive lattices were fully described in \cite[Theorem 4]{Chen73} and \cite[Theorem 3]{R73}: the complements of maximal sublattices of distributive lattices are always intervals of the form $\left[a, b\right] = \{x \in L\ : \ a \leq x \leq b\}$ with $a$ being a unique join-irreducible element, and $b$ being a unique meet-irreducible one in the interval.
+A proper sublattice of a lattice is said to be {\em maximal} if for every , the sublattice generated by is all of .
+Maximal sublattices of finite distributive lattices were fully described in \cite[Theorem 4]{Chen73} and \cite[Theorem 3]{R73}: the complements of maximal sublattices of distributive lattices are always intervals of the form with being a unique join-irreducible element, and being a unique meet-irreducible one in the interval.

-In \cite[Lemma 1]{R73} it was first shown that the complement of a proper $(0,1)-$ sublattice of a lattice of finite length (in particular, for a finite one) contains an interval $\left[a, b\right]$ with $a$ being a join-irreducible element and $b$ being a meet-irreducible one.
-We are interested in the complements of maximal sublattices (which are always $(0,1)-$ sublattices).
+In \cite[Lemma 1]{R73} it was first shown that the complement of a proper sublattice of a lattice of finite length (in particular, for a finite one) contains an interval with being a join-irreducible element and being a meet-irreducible one.
+We are interested in the complements of maximal sublattices (which are in relevant cases sublattices).

-In this paper we focus on finite lattices and for them the interrelationships between classes we are interested in are shown on Figure \ref{fig:classes} (for details see \cite{Gan19} and \cite[Section 1.4]{S99}).
+In this paper we focus on finite lattices and for them the interrelationships between classes we are interested in are shown in Figure \ref{fig:classes} (for details see \cite{Gan19} and \cite[Section 1.4]{S99}).

-The class of distributive lattices is contained in the class of bounded lattices; by which we mean the images of bounded homomorphic images of free lattices (see the precise definition in Section \ref{preliminaries}).
+The class of distributive lattices is contained in the class of bounded lattices; by which we mean the bounded homomorphic images of free lattices (for the precise definition see \cite[Chapter II]{FJN95} ).
 The complements of maximal sublattices of bounded lattices were also shown to be intervals in \cite[Theorem 7]{AFNS97}.

-This suggests the following question. \begin{question} For which classes of lattices the complements of maximal lattices are intervals? \end{question}
+This suggests the following question. \begin{question} For which classes of lattices are the complements of maximal sublattices intervals? \end{question}

 The class of semidistributive lattices is the extension of the class of bounded lattices, and in \cite[page 116]{AFNS97} the same question was asked of SD lattices.